Animal Care Center:

 Lost Pets Reunited with Owners

-In 2017, 279 more animals were reunited with the owners, thanks to efforts to license and microchip pets, helping more pets to find their way home after becoming lost.
-That's a 34% increase from 2016.
+In 2018, 1,253 animals were reunited with the owners, thanks to efforts to license and microchip pets, helping more pets to find their way home after becoming lost.

 Community Cat Ordinance – passed in April 2012

 The Community Cat Ordinance, passed by the Louisville Metro Council, allows LMAS to return stray cats to the area where they were found, after being vaccinated, altered and ear tipped.
 The ordinance decreased the number of cats picked up as strays by Animal Control.
 It is now “OK” to be a community cat.
 This treat and release program has also decreased the number of kittens being born in Louisville.

 Improved community relationships